-If there arises any signs of infection, the traveler is immediately shifted to the hospital for further investigations and treatment.
+If there arise any signs of infection, the traveler is immediately shifted to the hospital for further investigations and treatment.
 The hospitals have been equipped with the necessary special equipment to treat coronavirus patients.
 Sukraraj Tropical Infectious Diseases Hospital at Teku is the focal center for the referral cases of suspected patients while Epidemiology and Disease Control Division is handling the department that is monitoring the possible flare-ups in the country.
 The Health Ministry has strictly informed and directed all the government and private hospitals in the country to have ventilator-supported ICUs be on standby mode for any kind of emergency needs.

 The mysterious virus – COVID 19 has now been taking the shape of a full-blown crisis.
-The anxiety and fear of Coronavirus-19 has spread all over the world as a deadly virus.
+The anxiety and fear of Coronavirus-19 have spread all over the world as a deadly virus.
 The vulnerability of the COVID-19 is quite similar to SARS (Severe Acute Respiratory Syndrome) in 2002 and 2003 and MERS (Middle Eastern Respiratory Syndrome) in 2012.
-Hence, Nepalese government and Tribhuwan International Airport has instructed the health desk at the airport to strictly monitor the passengers and relay the information regarding COVID-19.
+Hence, the Nepalese government and Tribhuwan International Airport have instructed the health desk at the airport to strictly monitor the passengers and relay the information regarding COVID-19.
 A medical doctor and paramedics are deployed by the Health Ministry to cover the health desk round the clock to continue the surveillance and take precautions.
 Not only at the airport, but there are screening checkpoints in the borders of Nepal as land is another way of entry to Nepal for tourists.

 The less information about COVID-19 is another reason for the people to freak out.
-So, here is a basic but fruitful information shared by Step On Himalaya team to increase the awareness about COVID-19.
+So, here is a piece of basic but fruitful information shared by Step On Himalaya team to increase the awareness about COVID-19.

 What is COVID-19?

 This is the new strain of Coronavirus, hence there is no adequate information regarding the characteristics of this virus but the mortality rate is relatively low in comparison to the previous outbreaks of coronavirus.
 Unlike SARS, MERS; the incubation period of COVID-19 is up to 14 days.
 Hence, the suspected individuals are quarantined for 14 days.
-It is to remember that an asymptomatic infected individual still can transmit the disease during this period of 14 days or even the infected individuals can transmit the virus despite of the improvement.
+It is to remember that an asymptomatic infected individual still can transmit the disease during this period of 14 days or even the infected individuals can transmit the virus despite the improvement.